goraz/onion/README.markdown

 ###YOUR layer

-Just implement the onion.Layer interface!
+Just implement the onion.Layer or onion.LazyLayer interface!

 ##Getting from config